Sa Platjola

 Once in Sa Platjola

-I hope you came to Sa Platjola in search of more than just a beach, because otherwise you may be disappointed.
+I hope you came to Sa Platjola looking for more than just the beach, otherwise you might be disappointed.
 The beach itself is not magnificent and its strong point is the tranquility of the area and the proximity to 2 of the main tourist attractions of the port of Maò.

 Visit the Magnificent Fortress of La Mola

-The Fortress of Elizabeth II,also known as the fortress of La Mola,is a mid-19th century building that Elizabeth II ordered to build in response to British military pressure from Menorca.
+The Fortress of Isabel II, also known as the fortress of La Mola, is a mid-nineteenth century construction ordered by Isabel II in response to British military pressure on Menorca.

 - The island’s strategic position in the Mediterranean made the English interested in mastering it for use against the French in the fight for dominance of the sea routes.